Aggression in dogs - motivation and causes

 Socially motivated aggression

-How to recognize socially motivated aggression:
+How to recognise socially motivated aggression:

-✔︎ Sometimes misinterpreted as “protective instinct.”
+✔︎ Is sometimes misinterpreted as a "protective instinct".

-How to recognize status motivated aggression:
+How to recognise status-motivated aggression:

 Territorial Aggression

-How to recognize territorially motivated aggression:
+How to recognise territorially motivated aggression:

 ✔︎ Excitement at the territorial borders

-✔︎ Blocking the path by stopping threateningly
+✔︎ Blocking the path by standing still in a threatening manner

 Hund bellt am Zaun